BKAmos/BKAmos/README.md

-- 👋 Hi, I’m @BKAmos
+- 👋 Hi, I’m @BKAmos and I'm a excited about the potentials of computational biology.
+I have a BS in Medicinal and Agricultural Biotechnology, an MS in Biosystems and Agricultural Engineering, and a PhD in Integrated Plant and Soil Science with a focus in chemical and computational biology.
 - 👀 I’m interested in computational biology.
-I have a BS in Medicinal and Agricultural Biotechnology, an MS in Biosystems and Agricultural Engineering, and a PhD in Integrated Plant and Soil Science with a focus on chemical and computational biology.
-In this repository I plan to host all of the code that I have written so that others can use and edit to adnvace their computational biology practice.
+In this repository I plan to host all of the code that I have written so that others can use and edit it to advance their computational biology practice.
 I hope that these tools are beneficial to you and if you use them please cite the repository.
 - 🌱 I’m currently learning more python, machine learning, and how to process multiple types of biological data.
-- 💞️ I’m looking to collaborate on computational biology applied to agriculture.
+- 💞️ I’m looking to collaborate on computational biology.
+I would be particulary interested in collabroating on single cell omics data.
 - 📫 How to reach me - bkamos3@g.uky.edu

 <!---